Janani-Vikram/cypress-todomvc-e2e-tests/README.md

-# 🧪 Cypress JavaScript Test Automation Framework — Test Strategy
+# 🧪 Cypress TypeScript Test Automation Framework — Test Strategy

-This README explains the design of the Cypress (JavaScript) test framework, why tests were written the way they were, how the framework scales, how to avoid flakiness, how to run it in CI, and how release readiness is measured.
+This README explains the design of the Cypress (TypeScript) test framework, why tests were written the way they were, how the framework scales, how to avoid flakiness, how to run it in CI, and how release readiness is measured.

 ---